kinfey/MSFabricCopilotWorkshop/labs/lab1/README.md

 ## **🔁 Continue**

-After the prototype is successfully built, you will find that teaching AI professional knowledge is a very simple matter.
-Congratulations on becoming an AI mentor!
+After the prototype is successfully built, you will find that teaching AI professional knowledge is a very simple.
+Congratulations you are an AI mentor!

 ## **🪵 Resources**